Robert E. McKee

 Projects

-Here are some of the construction projects of the R. E. McKee Co. in Downtown El Paso.
+Here are some of the construction projects of the Robert E. McKee Company in Downtown El Paso.

-• El Paso Natural Gas Company (now Blue Flame and Paul Kaiser Buildings).
+El Paso Natural Gas Company (now the Blue Flame and Paul Kaiser Buildings)

 They had eight children, some of whom would join the business.